shumanpaul/next5races-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.

+## To run the Angular app

+1. Open folder **next5races-app** in VSCode.
+2. Open a Terminal from Menu Item View->Terminal:
+    *   npm install
+    *   ng serve
+3. Navigate to http://localhost:4200 in the browser.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.